-I have visited this park several times on day trips from expedition ships.
+I have visited this park several times on day trips from expedition ships, in 2019 and early 2020.

 Amber Mountain is a national park protecting isolated rainforest located in the extreme north of Madagascar.